laruence/yac/README.md

 ?>
 ```
 #### Note:
-As Yac 2.1, Store may failure if cas competition fails, you may need do
+As Yac 2.1, Store may failure if cas competition fails, you may need to do:
 ```php
 while (!($yac->set("important", "value)));
 ```
-if you need the value to be stored in sure.
+if you need the value to be stored properly.

 ### Yac::get